 18. Components » SNMP Sensor¶

-SNMP Sensor monitors the bandwidth usage of SNMP-enabled devices, such as routers and switches.
+SNMP Sensor monitors the bandwidth usage of SNMP-enabled devices such as routers, switches, or regular servers.
 SNMP Sensor queries the traffic counters of each port, and these queries trigger reply packets from the monitored device.
 You can see the advantages and disadvantages of monitoring traffic by SNMP in the Choosing a Method of Traffic Monitoring section.

 To add an SNMP Sensor click the [+] button from the title bar of the Configuration » Components panel.
 To modify an existing SNMP Sensor, go to Configuration » Components and click its name.